pvatsa/project001/README.md

-# project001
+# Vision Detection for Gait Analysis
-This is a sample Project
+This is a sample Project for Gait Analysis using Vision Detection.